 Whereas most of the photos on the free stock photo sites above are licensed under Creative Commons, paid stock photo sites are generally licensed under Royalty Free.
 What this means is that you essentially pay a fee to use the photo, without having a tonne of restrictions placed upon you.

-The following are popular options:
+The following are a couple of popular options:

 Features over 4 million quality images, with value that is hard to beat, especially if you’re a high volume user.

 One of the top stock photo sites around, Dreamtime is more expensive, but it boasts 61 million high quality stock images.
 It also offers a free photo area, but the shots aren’t as good as the paid ones.

 If you’re using stock images on your blog or website, you’ll also need an image editor to resize or crop them, add text overlays or simply reduce the file size (so they are not jumbo size, which can seriously slow down your blog).
 If you don’t already have one you use, I’ve listed some of my image editor favourites below.

 The number 1 image editing software offers absolutely everything you could possibly need to get the most out of your digital photos.
 It used to be too expensive for most, but Adobe have recently introduced very affordable Creative Cloud subscription plans.

 Whilst it won’t give you what Photoshop can, if you want a reliable free photo editor, Pixlr is a powerful online app that does the job well.
 I use this a lot.